lucamolteni/sales-tax/README.md

 The rounding rules for sales tax are that for a tax rate of n%, a shelf price of p contains (np/100 rounded up to the nearest 0.05) amount of sales tax.

-Write an application that prints out the receipt details for these shopping baskets...
+Write an application that prints out the receipt details for these shopping baskets.

 INPUT: